-Table 3-15 through Table 3-17 show, for each utility, the corresponding RPS Budget, Contracted REC Spend, ScheduledPlanned REC Spend associated with the remaining competitive procurements scheduledprocurement planned for the Fall of 20192020 or Spring of 2021 and the balance of the ABP REC procurement, the allocation of administrative Set Asides including the ILSFA Program allocation, the Available Net RPS Budget, and an estimate of the roll-over balance for delivery years 2019-2020 through 2025-2026.
+Table 3-15 through Table 3-17 show, for each utility, the corresponding RPS Budget, Contracted REC Spend, Planned REC Spend associated with the competitive procurement planned for the Fall of 2020 or Spring of 2021 and the balance of the ABP REC procurement, the allocation of administrative Set Asides including the ILSFA Program allocation, the Available Net RPS Budget, and an estimate of the roll-over balance for delivery years 2019-2020 through 2025-2026.
 Table 3-19 summarizes those tables at a statewide level.
 The Available Net RPS Budget is an estimate that will be updated prior to conducting competitive REC procurements and prior to the expansion of Programs under this Revised Plan that depend on the RPS Budget.

 The values contained in these tables reflect RPS funds collections and project completion rates (and thus REC expenditures) based upon load forecasts and assumed energization rates used for the development of this revised Plan from the Fall of 2019.
 A new section of the final version of this Revised Plan, Section 3.20.1, provides an analysis of slower project energization rates that may result from the disruptions created by the COVID-19 pandemic.
-RPS funds collection under Section 16-108(k) of the PUA will likely also be impacted by the decreased economic activity created by COVID-19 although the magnitude and longevity of that impact is not yet known.
+RPS funds collection under Section 16-108(k) of the PUA will likely also be impacted by the